 One, writing the notes the evening after the interview gives you a little time to reflect on the conversation and include specific topics in your follow up.
 It doesn’t need to be long, but your note should be personal for each interviewer and doing a quick copy-paste email to everyone right after the interview is less meaningful.
 Be prompt, but give these thank you notes the attention they deserve.

 Two, if you are currently working in another job and took time off for the interview, you’re going to need to get back to work.
 Wait until after work hours, it’s respectful to your current employer and your future employer will dig respect.

 LET’S GO FLY A KITE, AND NAIL THE INTERVIEW

-If you are going to be interviewing soon, I hope you picked up some good interview tips here to set you on your way!
+If you are going to be interviewing soon, I hope you picked up some good interview tips and tricks here to set you on your way!

-For more interview tips, check out this post on the SOAR Method of answering behavioral interview questions.
+For more interview tips and tricks, check out this post on the SOAR Method of answering behavioral interview questions.
 Oddly enough, Spider-Man also makes an appearance here.